amartinhuertas/amartinhuertas.github.io/menu2.md

 ##### Publications
-The research work I developed so far within RL3 has resulted in 4x research manuscripts published in Q1-ranked JCR journals \citep{Badia.etal.ACME.2013,Badia2020fempar,Olm2019b,badia_fempar_2017}, and in the form of open source {{hpc}} software packages for the general {{cse}} community.
+The research work I developed within RL3 has resulted in 4x research manuscripts published in Q1-ranked JCR journals \citep{Badia.etal.ACME.2013,Badia2020fempar,Olm2019b,badia_fempar_2017}, and in the form of open source {{hpc}} software packages for the general {{cse}} community.

 ##### Research line statement and motivation
 This work is motivated by the fact that research on **advanced, newly developed {{fe}} discretizations and solution algorithms for the {{hpc}} solution of {{cse}}  complex problems frequently requires innovative solutions on the software engineering aspects of a numerical software package as well, and that these latter also represent an important contribution to other researchers working in the {{cse}}  community**.
 As an example, edge {{fes}} for the Maxwell equations, although well-understood mathematically, are hard to implement in practice, at least in its full generality (e.g., bricks and simplices, arbitrary polynomial order, arbitrary neighbouring cells orientation, etc.).
 This is due to their extremely complex mathematical structure.
 In \citep{Olm2019b}, I have presented a mathematically-supported software architecture that sheds some light into this task to practitioners working in this field  by providing, among others, an straightforward manner for constructing its associated functional spaces.